wkhere/stackless/Doc/glossary.rst

       object.

    duck-typing
-      A pythonic programming style which determines an object's type by inspection of its method or attribute signature rather than by explicit relationship to some type object ("If it looks like a duck and quacks like a duck, it must be a duck.")
+      A programming style which does not look at an object's type to determine if it has the right interface; instead, the method or attribute is simply called or used ("If it looks like a duck and quacks like a duck, it must be a duck.")
 By emphasizing interfaces rather than specific types, well-designed code improves its flexibility by allowing polymorphic substitution.
 Duck-typing avoids tests using :func:`type` or :func:`isinstance`.
-(Note, however, that duck-typing can be complemented with abstract base classes.)
+(Note, however, that duck-typing can be complemented with :term:`abstract base class`\ es.)
 Instead, it typically employs :func:`hasattr` tests or :term:`EAFP` programming.

    EAFP
       Easier to ask for forgiveness than permission.
 This common Python coding